Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Alternative proofs under simplifying hypotheses

-When the articles by Bourguignon, Lawson, and Simons \cite{Bourguignon_Lawson_1981, Bourguignon_Lawson_Simons_1979} were developed, the \apriori estimate (Theorem \ref{thm:Uhlenbeck_3-5}) due to Uhlenbeck for the curvature, $F_A$, of Yang-Mills connection, $A$, had not yet been published.
-In particular, their energy gap results are phrased in terms of $L^\infty$ rather than $L^{d/2}$ small enough curvature, $F_A$.
-However, \apriori estimates for Yang-Mills connections were incorporated by Donaldson and Kronheimer in the proof of their $L^2$-energy gap result \cite[Lemma 2.3.24]{DK} for a Yang-Mills connection over the four-dimensional sphere, $S^4$, with its standard round metric of radius one.
+When the articles by Bourguignon, Lawson, and Simons \cite{Bourguignon_Lawson_1981, Bourguignon_Lawson_Simons_1979} were developed, the \apriori estimate (Theorem \ref{thm:Uhlenbeck_3-5}) due to Uhlenbeck for the curvature, $F_A$, of Yang--Mills connection, $A$, had not yet been published.
+In particular, their energy gap results are phrased in terms of $L^\infty$ rather than $L^{d/2}$-small enough curvature, $F_A$.
+However, \apriori estimates for Yang--Mills connections were incorporated by Donaldson and Kronheimer in the proof of their $L^2$-energy gap result \cite[Lemma 2.3.24]{DK} for a Yang--Mills connection over the four-dimensional sphere, $S^4$, with its standard round metric of radius one.
 In this subsection, we describe the minor modifications required to extend their result to the case of a closed Riemannian manifold, $X$, of dimension $d\geq 2$ and whose curvature obeys the positivity condition \eqref{eq:Bourguignon_Lawson_1981_equation_5-1_BW_Riemann_curvature_positivity}.
 This result, with a proof that is somewhat different to that of \cite[Lemma 2.3.24]{DK} and the argument described here, was provided by Gerhardt in \cite[Theorem 1.2]{Gerhardt_2010}.

-\begin{thm}[$L^{d/2}$-energy gap for Yang-Mills connections over Riemannian manifolds with positive curvature] Let $X$ be a closed, smooth manifold of dimension $d \geq 2$ and endowed with a smooth Riemannian metric, $g$, whose curvature obeys \eqref{eq:Bourguignon_Lawson_1981_equation_5-1_BW_Riemann_curvature_positivity}.
+\begin{thm}[$L^{d/2}$-energy gap for Yang--Mills connections over Riemannian manifolds with positive curvature] Let $X$ be a closed, smooth manifold of dimension $d \geq 2$ and endowed with a smooth Riemannian metric, $g$, whose curvature obeys \eqref{eq:Bourguignon_Lawson_1981_equation_5-1_BW_Riemann_curvature_positivity}.
 Then there is a positive constant, $\eps = \eps(d, g) \in (0, 1]$, with the following significance.
 Let $G$ be a compact Lie group.
-If $A$ is a smooth connection, on a principal $G$-bundle $P$, that is Yang-Mills with respect to the metric, $g$, and whose curvature, $F_A$, obeys \eqref{eq:Curvature_Ldover2_small}, then $A$ is a flat connection. \end{thm}
+If $A$ is a smooth connection, on a principal $G$-bundle $P$, that is Yang--Mills with respect to the metric, $g$, and whose curvature, $F_A$, obeys \eqref{eq:Curvature_Ldover2_small}, then $A$ is a flat connection. \end{thm}

 \begin{proof} We adapt the proof of \cite[Lemma 2.3.24]{DK}, where it is assumed that $X=S^d$ with its standard round metric of radius one and $d=4$; according to \cite[Corollary 3.14]{Bourguignon_Lawson_1981}, one has equality in \eqref{eq:Bourguignon_Lawson_1981_equation_5-1_BW_Riemann_curvature_positivity} with $\lambda_g = 2(d-2)$ when $X=S^d$.
 This property is noted in \cite[paragraph following Equation (2.3.18)]{DK} for the case $d=4$ and exploited in their proof of \cite[Lemma 2.3.24]{DK}.
 A closely related positivity result is noted by Gerhardt in \cite[Remark 1.1 (i)]{Gerhardt_2010}.